brentgroves/repsys/research/m_z/virtualization/networking/bridge/iproute2_bridge.md

 # **[Creating a bridge](https://wiki.archlinux.org/title/network_bridge)**

+## summary

+Compared the bridge I created to the bridge multipass makes below. the commented lines are the lines of the automatically generated bridge multipass makes when it enslaves the interface.
+There are several differences so I let multipass create this bridge and then add a static ip address afterwards so we can still use the network interface from the host.

 ## With iproute2

 This section describes the management of a network bridge using the ip tool from the iproute2 package, which is required by the base meta package.